 I hope you picked up something useful from this post.
 Here’s a quick recap of the key points:

-- Search partner performance varies wildly campaign by campaign and account by account so it's certainly worth monitoring regularly.
+- Search partner performance varies from campaign to campaign, and account to account, so it's certainly worth monitoring regularly.

-- Evaluate search partner performance by comparing their CPA (or ROAS) to both Google Search and your target for that campaign.
+- Evaluate search partner performance by comparing the CPA (or ROAS) of search partners to both Google Search and your desired target for that campaign.

 - Use the “minimum clicks” method to identify campaigns that have a high volume of search partner clicks.
 Make a decision about search partners campaign by campaign for high volume campaigns.